Try this tasty recipe for hearty chicken jambalaya. Chicken, spicy andouille sausage and vegetables are slowly simmered with tomatoes, rice and broth.

 This post may contain affiliate links.
 Click here to learn more about how affiliate links are used on this site.

 One pot meals are among some of my favorites.
 The fewer dishes I have to wash, the more time I have in the evening to spend curled up under a blanket with a good book.
 Chicken jambalaya is one such meal.
 Dump everything into a big stock pot and 15 minutes later … voila!
-A delicious dinner with a New Orleans flair.
+A delicious one-pot dish with a New Orleans flair.

 What’s the difference between jambalaya and gumbo?